 - Black Aztec – This heirloom was offered to the seed trade over a hundred years ago, somewhere around 1860!
 Plants grow to 6 feet.
 Ears are 7″- 8″ long, great for roasting when the kernels are still white.
 Kernels will then turn deep dark blue/black when over-ripe…mature.
 Can be stored, later ground into flour & has ornamental appeal.
 Oddly enough, this variety is grouped under “sweet” corn listings, not “flour”!
 75-85 days

 - Bloody Butcher – One of the oldest “dent” corn, grown since at least 1845.
 Don’t know how such a beautiful corn received such an awful name, but I wasn’t around then to have a say!
 Plants reach heights of 10 – 12 ft.!
 Cobs will grow quite large, two per stalk, with 14 rows on each cob as being the normal!
 Large kernels are super beautiful dark ruby red.
 Am told this is a multipurpose type, good for fresh eating, cornmeal and great for grinding into flour.
-(The first time I saw a picture ?in Organic Gardening Magazine was of Mike McGrath standing on a ladder beside it AND his head still hadn’t got to the top!)
+(The first time I saw a photo of it in Organic Gardening Magazine was of Mike McGrath standing on a ladder beside it AND his head still hadn’t got to the top!)
 Folks say that despite these huge stalks…they can and will resist heavy winds.
 Withstands heat, drought and poor soils!
 Nice!
 Another excellent fall decoration.
 100-110 days

-- Country Gentleman Sweet – introduced in 1890 by S.D.
+- Country Gentleman Sweet – Introduced in 1890 by S.D.
 Woodruff & Sons.
 Delicious, milky, small, densely packed, tender white kernels on 14” ears.
 This corn is termed a “Shoe Peg” variety…running in random patterns, rather than rows.
 A 1904 seed catalog states “superior in quality to any other”.
-Here is the “other” heirloom variety that you need a stepladder for, as it grows easily to 10 feet tall!
+Here is the “other” heirloom variety that you might need a stepladder for, as it could grow to 10 feet tall!
+In 2016…despite heavy rains, it pulled off a fine harvest and stalks were only 8-9ft. tall.
 Best heirloom “sweet” corn.
-90 days $2.50
+90 days

-- Cutie Blues Popcorn – New for 2013!
-An Open pollinated, ? ornamental variety.
+- Cutie Blues Popcorn – An OP ? ornamental variety.
 Gosh…first time I saw this one, I had to have it!
 A pure deep dusty blue mini corn for popping!
 Cobs will mature at 4″ on 5 foot plants.
 If marauding birds are present, cover new cobs with paper bags.
 Harvest whole plant in fall by pulling it up entirely and allowing it to dry in a cool dry (out of sunny area).
 If not using the dried kernels right away, keep husks on till ready to use.
 Pops up multiple times and is very tender and nutty.